cryptofriend/Ambassadors/Program Overview.md

 STEP 1 - Apply

 Familiarize yourself with Vincoin Cash latest appearances and media profiles here.

-You have to be experienced 3D Creators (Can be any fields: design, animation, architecture, post effect) Fill out the application.
-👉 After following these steps, we will get in touch and schedule a meeting with one of LR core team members by videoconference to discuss your Ambassador application, and your planned strategies and tactics.
+👉 After following these steps, we will get in touch and schedule a meeting with one of Vincoin Cash core team members by videoconference to discuss your Ambassador application, and your planned strategies and tactics.